 Sand shoes don’t exist in Melbourne

-Every Tasmanian reading this gets me.
+Every Tasmanian reading this understands.
 Every Melburnian that hears ‘sand shoes’ thinks we walk around in velcro sandals that a stereotypical uncle would pair with a Hawaiian shirt … although now thanks to Birkenstocks.. donning uncle sandals is no longer frowned upon.

 Sand shoes translate to runners, athletic footwear, even joggers to some.
 The title isn’t even questioned in Tasmania, but when people ask me the origin of the name, I’ve never been able to give an answer.